Keto Chocolate Peppermint Loaf on a plate.

 minutes

 Chocolate and peppermint are the perfect combination.
-They come together to form this delicious loaf cake.
-It is moist and incredibly delicious, but it’s also sugar-free and keto friendly.
-You can serve this keto chocolate peppermint loaf at Christmas dinner or give it away as a gift.
+They come together to form this delicious, moist cake.
+It is moist and incredibly delicious but also sugar-free and keto-friendly.
+You can serve this keto chocolate peppermint cake at Christmas dinner or give it away as a gift.
 Either way, anyone who eats this cake will be satisfied.

 Ingredients